-3 base classes (10-20 per class) taught by one teacher per class full time.
-Our base is for children with a prime need of Speech and Language.
-Pupil's time in mainstream is decided on an individual basis but is approximately 30% mainstream in a school week.
+4 base classes (8-16 per class) taught by one teacher per class full time.

+Pupils' time in the mainstream is decided on an individual basis but is approximately 40% mainstream in a school week.
 Some pupils access a significantly lower e.g. 0% or higher 90% or their time in mainstream.
 Inclusion in mainstream is increased as the pupils progress through the school if appropriate and ideally pupils in Year 6 transferring to mainstream high school will be attending base for a minimal part of their school week.
-E.g. attending social skills lessons and speech and language therapy.
+E.g. attending social skills session only